oscarlaaaa/badminton-analytics/README.md

 # BWF Badminton Analytics Dashboard
-A badminton singles dashboard that allows users to look at individual player stats, see visualized trends and data, and provide an analytic head-to-head % chance of victory against another player using various regressive models.
+A badminton singles dashboard that allows users to look at individual player stats, see visualized trends and data, and provide an analytic head-to-head % chance of victory against another player using machine learning models implemented by the [Badminton Analytics Lambda](https://github.com/oscarlaaaa/badminton-analytics-predictor) (WIP).

 ## Current Features
 You can search for players, and render their personal profile information + some matches of theirs (incomplete).
 That's pretty much it for now B)